Max Ernst: World War II and later life

 In September 1939, the outbreak of World War II caused Ernst, being German, to be interned as an "undesirable foreigner" in Camp des Milles, near Aix-en-Provence, along with fellow surrealist, Hans Bellmer, who had recently emigrated to Paris.
 He had been living with his lover and fellow surrealist painter, Leonora Carrington who, not knowing whether he would return, saw no option but to sell their house in Saint-Martin-d'Ardèche to repay their debts and leave for Spain.
 Thanks to the intercession of Paul Éluard and other friends, including the journalist Varian Fry, he was released a few weeks later.
-Soon after the German occupation of France, he was arrested again, this time by the Gestapo, but managed to escape to America with the help of Fry and Peggy Guggenheim, a member of a wealthy American art collecting family.
-Ernst and Peggy Guggenheim arrived in the United States in 1941 and were married at the end of the year.
+Soon after the German occupation of France, he was arrested again, this time by the Gestapo, but managed to escape to America with the help of Fry and Peggy Guggenheim.
+Ernst and Guggenheim arrived in the United States in 1941 and were married at the end of the year.
 Along with other artists and friends (Marcel Duchamp and Marc Chagall) who had fled from the war and lived in New York City, Ernst helped inspire the development of abstract expressionism.

 His marriage to Guggenheim did not last.
 In October 1946 he married American surrealist painter Dorothea Tanning in a double ceremony with Man Ray and Juliet P. Browner in Beverly Hills, California.
 The couple made their home in Sedona, Arizona from 1946 to 1953, where the high desert landscapes inspired them and recalled Ernst's earlier imagery.
 Although Sedona was remote and populated by fewer than 400 ranchers, orchard workers, merchants and small Native American communities, their presence helped begin what would become an American artists' colony.
 Among the monumental red rocks, Ernst built a small cottage with his own hands on Brewer Road and he and Tanning hosted intellectuals and European artists such as Henri Cartier-Bresson and Yves Tanguy.
-Sedona proved an inspiration for the artists and for Ernst, who compiled his book Beyond Painting and completed his sculptural masterpiece Capricorn while living in Sedona.
+Sedona proved an inspiration for the artists and for Ernst, who compiled his book Beyond Painting and completed his sculpture Capricorn while living in Sedona.
 As a result of the book and its publicity, Ernst began to achieve financial success.
 From the 1950s he lived mainly in France.
 In 1954 he was awarded the Grand Prize for painting at the Venice Biennale.
 He died at the age of 84 on 1 April 1976 in Paris and was interred at Père Lachaise Cemetery.